Wilmington Square

-Wilmington Square is a garden square in the Clerkenwell district of Islington, North London.
+Wilmington Square is a garden square in Clerkenwell, Central London.
 It is bounded by Regency and Victorian terraces, most of which are listed buildings.
 The central public gardens contain flower beds and mature trees, a pavilion or shelter, and a water fountain.

 History

 Spa Fields

 The Earls and Marquesses of Northampton were historical owners of land in Clerkenwell including the Spa Fields Estate, which was the location of the mass meeting prior to the Spa Fields riots of 1816.
 Soon after, the Estate was divided and became one of London’s first post-Waterloo developments.
 Today, the Estate is the site of Spa Fields park and Spa Green Gardens and the surrounding area, including Exmouth Market and Wilmington Square.

 Development

 Starting about 1817 the Northampton Estate let plots on a 99-year building lease to a speculator builder named John Wilson to develop the Spa Fields Estate, with the 16 acre Wilmington Square at its centre.
 Wilson (born c.
 1780), a Gray's Inn Lane plumber and glazier who had become a builder and developer, had been active in the construction of Doughty Street, Burlington House and Gray’s Inn Road.
 The square took its name from a subsidiary title of the Marquess of Northampton, Baron Wilmington.

 Progress was piecemeal, and the grand south terrace (nos.
 1-12) and south-east corner (nos.
 13-14) were only completed in 1824.
 The square was originally planned to be as large as nearby Myddelton Square, but in 1825 Wilson wrote that “the neighbourhood was not adapted to the occupation of houses of so good a description as those he had begun to build in it”.
 As a result of this and a depressed market the size of the square was reduced from the original plan by lessening its depth, and the rate of the buildings was also reduced.
 The antiquary Thomas Cromwell noted in 1828 that, presumably for financial reasons, the square was “completed in a form more circumscribed than was at first determined on, and with houses of a less lofty character”.
 The two ends of the north side were completed in 1829-31, but the centre (nos.
 38-39) was not completed until 1841, by when Margery Street had been built behind the terrace, so that the road planned for the north side of the square had to be replaced with a high pedestrian walkway.
 The east side was completed by 1825, and the west side by 1829.
 The square’s curtailment led to its becoming a backwater, on the edge of squalid courts which later became slums.

 By 1906, the area’s “uninteresting” early-19th century architecture was considered to be part of the “hideously inartistic style of that period”.
 Today, the simple and elegant uniformity of terraces and squares like Wilmington Square are much admired and reflected in the premiums paid when purchasing a Georgian property.